curl/everything-curl/usingcurl-returns.md

 ## List of all exit codes

  1. Unsupported protocol.
 This build of curl has no support for this protocol.
+Usually this happens because the URL was misspelled to use a sheme part that either as a space in front of it or spells "http" like "htpt" or similar.
+Another common mistake is that you use a libcurl installation that was built with one or more protocols disabled and you now ask libcurl to use one of those protocols that were disabled in the build.

  2. Failed to initialize.
+This is mostly an internal error or a problem with the libcurl installation or system libcurl runs in.

  3. URL malformed.
 The syntax was not correct.
+This happens when you mistype a URL so that it ends up wrong, or in rare situations you're using a URL that is accepted by another tool that curl doesn't support only because there's no proper univeral URL standard that everyone adheres to.

  4. A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
 To make curl able to do this, you probably need another build of libcurl!

  5. Couldn't resolve proxy.
 The address of the given proxy host could not be resolved.
+Either the given proxy name is just wrong, or the DNS server is misbehaving and doesn't know about this name when it should or perhaps even the system you run curl on is misconfigured so that it doesn't find/use the correct DNS server.

  6. Couldn't resolve host.
 The given remote host's address was not resolved.
+The address of the given server could not be resolved.
+Either the given host name is just wrong, or the DNS server is misbehaving and doesn't know about this name when it should or perhaps even the system you run curl on is misconfigured so that it doesn't find/use the correct DNS server.

- 7. Failed to connect to host.
+ 7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to setup a TCP connection to the host but failed.
+This can be because you've specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there's a firewal or another network equipment in between that blocks the traffic from getting through.

  8. Unknown FTP server response.
 The server sent data curl couldn't parse.
+This is either because of a bug in curl, a bug in the server or because the server is using an FTP protocol extension that curl doesn't support.
+The only real work-around for this is to tweak curl options to try it to use other FTP commands that perhaps won't get this unknown server response back.

  9. FTP access denied.
 The server denied login or denied access to the particular resource or directory you wanted to reach.
 Most often you tried to change to a directory that doesn't exist on the server.
+The directory of course is what you specify in the URL.

  10. **Not used**

  11. FTP weird PASS reply.
 Curl couldn't parse the reply sent to the PASS request.
+PASS in the command curl sends the password to the server with, and even anonymous connections to FTP server actually sends a password - a fixed anonymous string.
+Getting a response back from this command that curl doesn't understand is a strong indication that this isn't an FTP server at all or that the server is badly broken.

  12. **Not used**